IrvanFza/api-wilayah/README.md

 7. **Submit a Pull Request**

    Go to the original repository and click on **Pull Requests**, then click on **New Pull Request**.

+## TODO

+- [ ] Add more population data scraper
+- [ ] Reformat the population data response to be cleaner
+- [ ] Add unit test and integration test

 ## License